Helpful context:

 greet("Bob", "Hi") # "Hi, Bob!"

-When Python looks up a name, it searches four scopes in order:
+Every name in Python lives in a scope - a namespace that determines where it is visible.
+When Python encounters a name, it searches four scopes in order:

 1. Local - inside the current function